Keenwild: Success

+Keenwild got second place in the 2017 Radio 94.5 Rising Stars competition and was interviewed by longtime radio DJ Dwight Arnold.

+The band released the EP 'Fate' in 2018 and won the Radio 94.5 Rising Stars competition in May 2019 landing them a spot on the Temecula Valley Balloon and Wine Festival in June 2019.

+January 2020 saw the release of the album Sunrise, featuring songs The Huntress, We Will Win (if you're choosing sides) and Vicious.

+In October 2020, Keenwild released a 3 song EP 'Make Me Feel' in conjunction with visual artist Serrated Banana.

+May 2023 saw the release of the single 'Summer Nights' after multi-instrumentalist Jason Walker had re-joined the band.

 Other interests

 Bill and Jeney began promoting shows in the Temecula area in 2004 at various local venues as a way to entertain high school kids.
-The shows have been successful and have led to them starting the Temecula Music Fest and a weekly concert series at the local theater, The Merc.

 After the success in hosting live music and playing shows across the country with Keenwild, Gould decided to run for elected office in the fall of 2007.
-In his first campaign and running against a former District Trustee, Bill won the election and now sits on the Romoland School Board as a Trustee.
+In his first campaign and running against a former District Trustee, Bill won the election and was one the Romoland School Board as a Trustee until 2011.

 The fall of 2010 found Jeney Kingsbury being elected to the Board of Directors of the Temecula Arts Council.
-Jeney currently serves as the Secretary on the Executive Board.
+Jeney served as the Secretary on the Executive Board.

-In early 2011, Bill Gould and Jeney Kingsbury (Full Value Entertainment) sold the Temecula Music Fest to The Vault, a local Temecula concert producer.
-Bill and Jeney continued on as an important part of the event, Keenwild played the opening night.

 On July 1, 2011, after four years as a Trustee, Bill Gould stepped down as a Board Member of the Romoland School District.
 Bill cited 'personal reasons' as his reason for resigning, fueling speculation of him seeking higher office in 2012.
 The official reason given to the Press-Enterprise was to spend more time with the family.

+In early 2011, Bill Gould and Jeney Kingsbury (Full Value Entertainment) sold the Temecula Music Fest to The Vault, a local Temecula concert producer.
+Bill and Jeney continued on as an important part of the event, Keenwild played the opening night.
 At the start of Keenwild's set at the 2011 Temecula Music Fest, Bill told the crowd to register to vote (and actually vote), volunteer in the community and help lead the country; before declaring his freedom from the confines of being an elected official and tearing into an unedited version of the Keenwild hit "Mr Pete".
 This was the first time in over four years that Keenwild had played the song live.